1Q Fund Review: Pain makes a comeback

 The rise in interest rates during the quarter made newly issued bonds more attractive to investors looking for income, and that sapped demand for stocks that pay big dividends.

-Utility stock funds lost an average of 3.8 percent in the quarter, as of Tuesday, while large-cap value stock funds lost 3.7 percent.
+Utility stock funds lost an average of 3 percent in the quarter, while large-cap value stock funds lost 2.5 percent.